 Serpent and Dragon Symbolism

-The serpent, Occult Philosophy teaches, is a symbol of wisdom and eternity, as in accordance with ancient traditions.
-Christian lore portrays the symbol as the devil, and the fallen angel, identified with Lucifer.
-In reality, the symbol of the serpent has several interpretations, and the Theosophical Encyclopedia explained this.
+The serpent, occult philosophy teaches is a symbol of wisdom and eternity, as in accordance with ancient traditions.
+Christian lore portrays the symbol as the devil, and the fallen angel identified with an entity known as Lucifer.
+In truth, the serpent has several interpretations.

 - The Serpent as a Symbol of the Initiate and of Wisdom.
 The serpent and the dragon are the two symbols of “wise persons.”
-In India, the Nagas referred to mortal Buddhas, or holy men known as Initiates, a sect of worshippers of Shiva, who ruled Ceylon.
+In India, the Nagas referred to mortal Buddhas, or holy men known as Initiates, a sect of worshipers of Shiva, who ruled Ceylon.
 Serpents in India are associated with the Dhyani-Buddhas, called Aeons (Heb. asdt) in the Gnostic system of Valentinus.
-In China, some wise men were associated with the Dragon, and have temples dedicated to the Dragon, which is a symbol of Wisdom.
+In China, some wise men and imperials were associated with the Dragon; and have temples dedicated to “the Dragon,” who is WISDOM (the Mind above All).

 - The Serpent Biting Its Own Tail.
 An ancient symbol implying the cyclical nature of the cosmos — from birth to dissolution at the end of the cycle of a Cosmos¹.

 - The Seven-Headed Serpent.
 Appearing as Ananta in Hindu mythology, it is the serpent the god Vishnu rests upon.
-It is the incomprehensible silence (σιγη ακαταληπτος), or Wisdom (Gr. Νούς των Όλων “Universal Mind”) and Logos; and represents the inconceivable NOUMENON (Gr.
-Nyx, or Absolute Darkness) of the Seventh State, of undifferentiated cosmic substance (neutral axis of all states of objectivity and subjectivity), or homogenous matter.
-Ananta’s “seven heads,” represent its seven primeval differentiations (representing one Force) into the elements.
-The one element, who is also Vishnu, is that “producing itself by itself.”
+It is the incomprehensible silence (σιγη ακαταληπτος), Wisdom (Gr. Νούς των Όλων “Universal Mind”), and Logos.
+The further metaphysical explanation, is that it represents the inconceivable NOUMENON the Greeks knew as Nyx or Absolute Darkness (whom the Gods and Zeus feared), described as the Seventh State of undifferentiated cosmic substance, or homogenous matter (a neutral axis of all states of objectivity and subjectivity).
+Ananta’s “seven heads” represent its seven primeval differentiations.
+Vishnu is the One Element, that universal substance, “producing itself by itself.”

 - The Serpent Shedding its Seven Skins.
 The Aitareya Brāhmaṇa represents this symbol as the serpent, or sarpa, Rājñī (“queen” and consort of the Sun God), who “sheds her skins.”
 In The Secret Doctrine (Vol. 2., pg.
 47), H.P.
-Blavatsky says, this symbolises the seven geological changes accompanying the evolution of the seven ROOT RACES.
+Blavatsky says this symbolizes the seven geological changes accompanying the evolution of the seven ROOT RACES.

 - The Serpent and the Egg.
-Together, the serpent symbolises infinity, while the egg (the MUNDANE EGG), symbolises the manifested universe and all the sub-systems within it, e.g., the solar system.
+Together, the serpent symbolises infinity, while the egg (the MUNDANE EGG), symbolises the manifested universe and all the sub-systems within it.
 When the egg is represented as being swallowed by the serpent, the cycles of cosmic activity come to a close.

 - The Serpent Fire.
 Symbol of the sacred and Rational Fire (πυρ), or Light, of a mystical nature.
 Known as Agni in India and Pothos (ποθος) in Phoenicia, according to a certain Sanchianathon.
-In The New Testament, one of the aspects of the Hidden Light, or Fire-god (the first-born), is the parakletōs; and in India, it is called the kuṇḍalinī, or “coiled one.”
-It is popular to regard the sacred fire, as a power rooted at the base of the human spine.
-However, the fire is actually dual, within the human constitution.
-The power, described as a fiery electro-spiritual force, arises from two places: the heart, and the base of the human spine.
-The latter has to do with Eros (ερως), or desire (the passional nature), the sensual, animal, and the psychic; but is generally dangerous to physio-neurological (affecting central nervous system), and physio-psychological (mental states) health.
-The power, Theosophy teaches of, contrary to Modern and Western Yoga, is in “the inner chamber of the Heart.”
-The “seven heads”* are reflected in the brain around the pineal gland and in the “inner heart,” which is “the abode of the World’s Mother” (see Consciousness and Self-Consciousness).
-Theosophist, James Morgan Pryse identified demonstrated that the parakletōs in the psychology of the Greek Gnosis and known as the “comforter” in the New Testament is the kundalini, or devi-prakriti.
+In The New Testament, one of the aspects of the Hidden Light, or Fire-god (the first-born) is called the parakletōs, a term James M. Pryse traced to Greek psycho-physiological and somatic terminology in initiation.
+In Indian esotericism, it is devi-prakriti, the kuṇḍalinī, or “coiled one.”
+It is popular to regard the sacred fire as a power rooted at the base of the human spine.
+This power (dunamis) of Yoga described as a fiery electro-spiritual force, according to theosophist Pandit Bhavani Shankar (a disciple of K.H.) is dual.
+If this force awakens from the base of the human spine, it has only to do with the the passional nature, the sensual, animal, and psychic nature.
+This can be dangerous to the physio-neurological (affecting central nervous system), and physio-psychological (mental states) health, and the Occult Philosophy implores students not have anything to do with it, which has unfortunately become the understanding in popular culture.
+The power, Theosophy teaches of, contrary to Modern and Western Yoga, is from “the inner chamber of the Heart,” not the base chakra.
+Consciousness and Self-Consciousness describes “seven heads” reflected in the brain around the pineal gland and in the “inner heart,” which is “the abode of the World’s Mother” (i.e., sakti).

 - The Serpent in Genesis.
-The serpent in New Testament lore that persuaded Adam and Eve, to eat the fruit from the tree of the knowledge of good and evil in the Garden of Eden.
+The serpent in New Testament lore that persuaded Adam and Eve to eat the fruit from the tree of the knowledge of good and evil in the Garden of Eden.
 The story of the serpent is identical to the legend of PROMETHEUS who stole the Intellectual Fire and infused it into mankind; and was thence punished by Zeus by being chained to a rock, where vultures would disembowel and eat his insides, when he’d rot.
 Each time, he was regenerated, to endure the pain again.
-The rock symbolises the physical matter, to which we are metaphorically chained during the cycles of incarnation.
-The serpent in Genesis, from the view of occultists, represents the lower “serpent fire,” entwined around our spinal column, and thereby pulling us down.
-The tree of the knowledge of good and evil symbolises sense perception of the world, with the human nervous system symbolising the trunk and branches of a tree.
-It deprives us of Eden, or spiritual consciousness.
+The rock symbolizes the physical matter, to which we are metaphorically chained during the cycles of incarnation.
+The serpent in Genesis, from the view of occultists represents the lower “serpent fire” entwined around our spinal column, pulling us down in the illusion, or sin, depriving us of Eden, or spiritual consciousness.
+The tree of the knowledge of good and evil symbolizes sense perception of the world, and the trunk and branches of the tree symbolize the human nervous system.
 Helena P. Blavatsky, says that it is Jehovah, or Adonai personating the serpent in the garden.
-In Bere’shith (Genesis), as it is the case in the Greek Myth, the Olympian gods and the elōhim in Genesis, did not want to give man “intelligence,” until a rebel in the story comes along, and initiates the process.
+In Bere’shith (Genesis), as it is the case in the Greek Myth, the Olympian gods and the elōhim in Genesis did not want to give man “the rational fire,” until a rebel in the story comes along, and initiates the process.